ritobanrc/grade11/ush/ch7_notes/README.md

     - Constitution doesn't explicitly say president can buy land
     - Jefferson is strict constitutionalist → Dilemma with himself
 * Puts idealism aside, decides its better for the country if he buys the land
+    - Decides its ok based on Presidential power to make treaties
     - Federalists attack him, he's reneging on his ideals
     - Backfires on the Federalists, looks like they don't want free land